l3nz/cli-matic/Deploy.md

 	lein clj-kondo

-Then, run the  new vrsion with all script examples:
+Then, run the  new version with all script examples:

 	./scriptTester.sh